How to Spend a Day in Dallas

 FOR THE FOODIE:

 Dallas' food scene is immense and doesn't disappoint the palate.
 Explore the Dallas Farmers Market in Downtown Dallas for fresh foods and diverse flavors.
 With options like Italian sandwiches, traditional Indian cuisine, Caribbean food, authentic Mexican street tacos and more, the Market has something for every taste.
 If you're looking for authentic Texas barbeque, head over to Pecan Lodge in Deep Ellum or The Slow Bone in the Design District.
 If you're looking for truly unique eats, explore Trinity Groves.
-The vibrant dining district offers anything from vegan eateries to Chinese and Latin fused cuisine.
-Just make sure to save room for a traditional southern dessert at Cake Bar.
+The vibrant dining district offers anything from vegan eateries to Chinese and Latin cuisine.
+Just make sure to save room for dessert at Cake Bar.

 FOR THE ARTS-LOVER: